 - Assembly required

-One of the most affordable options in our review, the Best Friend Mobility is a dog wheelchair for back legs which gives dogs either full or partial weight bearing assistance.
+One of the most affordable options in our review, the Best Friend Mobility, is a dog wheelchair for back legs, giving dogs full or partial weight-bearing assistance.

-This dog wheelchair come with an excellent set of all terrain wheels, allowing your dog greater movement in a variety of environments.
+This dog wheelchair comes with an excellent set of all terrain wheels, allowing your dog greater movement in various environments.

 - Good range of base sizes to ensure a good fit